Aortic valve disease

 Overview

 Aortic valve disease is a type of heart valve disease.
-In this condition, the valve between the lower left heart chamber and the body's main artery doesn't work properly.
+In this condition, the valve between the lower left heart chamber and the body's main artery doesn't work as it should.

-The aortic valve helps keep blood flowing in the correct direction through the heart.
+The aortic valve helps keep blood flowing the right way through the heart.
 A damaged or diseased aortic valve can affect blood flow to the rest of the heart and body.

 Aortic valve disease includes:

 - Aortic valve stenosis.
 Each heart valve has flaps of tissue that open and close once per heartbeat.
 The flaps also are called cusps.
 Sometimes the aortic valve flaps become thick and stiff, or they connect together.
-These problems cause the valve opening to become narrow.
+This makes the valve opening narrow.
 The narrowed valve reduces or blocks blood flow from the heart to the rest of the body.

 - Aortic valve regurgitation.
-The aortic valve doesn't close properly, causing blood to flow backward into the left lower heart chamber.
+The aortic valve doesn't close tightly.
+Blood flows backward into the left lower heart chamber.

 A person may be born with aortic valve disease.
-This is called a congenital heart defect.
+This type of heart valve disease is called a congenital heart defect.
 Sometimes aortic valve disease occurs later in life due to other health conditions.

-Treatment for aortic valve disease depends on the type and severity of disease.
-Some people may need surgery to repair or replace the aortic valve.
+Treatment for aortic valve disease depends on the type of disease and how severe it is.
+Some people need surgery to repair or replace the aortic valve.

 Symptoms